 Think of this section as a very brief introduction to visual design.
 I highly recommend grabbing a copy of The Non-Designer's Design Book and practicing with these principles until they become second nature.

-Once you've learned the theory and developed your technology skills, you're ready to build your instructional design portfolio.
+Once you've learned the theory and developed your technology skills, you're ready to create your instructional design portfolio.
 Your portfolio will be the most powerful tool at your disposal to land instructional design jobs or contracts.

 When most employers are looking at potential candidates, they want to see what you can produce for their organization.
 You want these employers to look at your portfolio and think to themselves, "this is exactly what we want."
 By eliciting this desire, you maximize your chances for landing an interview and the job / contract itself.